 A fishing license and appropriate salmon tags must be purchased before going on the tour.

 Drift Away Fishing provides professionally guided fishing on the Kenai and Kasilof Rivers, 2 hours driving distance from Alyeska Resort in Girdwood, Alaska.

-Our guests have the choice to spin, float, or fly fishing for trophy rainbow trout, silver, and red salmon.
+Our guests have the choice to spin, float, or fly fish for trophy rainbow trout, silver and red salmon.
 Conventional gear is used for king salmon fishing.
-From late May thru October 15 the guides at Drift Away will put you in the right spot at the right time.
-Our goal is to bring our guests a fishing experience that most dream about & only a few experience while preserving the rivers for future generations.
+From late May through October 15 the guides at Drift Away will put you in the right spot at the right time.
+Our goal is to bring our guests a fishing experience that most dream about and only a few experience while preserving the rivers for future generations.

 King Salmon: May 16 – July 31